 About the Department

 Puget Sound Fire exists to maintain and enhance the quality of life within its boundaries by protecting life, property, and the environment.
-We are an internationally accredited, full-service, all risk fire and rescue department that provides services to the citizens of Covington, Hobart, Kent, Maple Valley, Ravensdale, SeaTac, and portions of unincorporated King County.
+We are an internationally accredited, full-service, all risk fire and rescue department that provides services to the citizens of Covington, Kent, Maple Valley, SeaTac, King County Fire District #37, and King County Fire District #43.
 Puget Sound Fire covers 108.81 square miles and protects a population of over 226,815.

 We are governed by a Governance Board, which is comprised of six voting members and three non-voting members.
 Three members of the board are appointed from the Kent City Council, three from the Board of Commissioners for Fire District 37, one non-voting member from the Covington City Council, one non-voting member from the SeaTac City Council, and one non-voting member from the King County Fire District #43 Board of Commissioners.
 It is the board’s responsibility to oversee budget and policy decisions and to ensure that the department is successful in its mission of protecting our community.